Hugo House director resigns amid calls for racial equity

 “The way this has been run is more reminiscent of a private country club than a publicly supported nonprofit,” Narayan said.
 “This can’t be business as usual.”

+WOCA’s efforts have attracted public support, including dozens of letters from students, teachers and members, as well as statements of support from Seattle Arts and Lectures (SAL) and Seattle City of Literature, a Hugo House partner organization.

+“We all must be part of the movement towards building a more just future,” SAL’s statement read.
+“We stand in solidarity with writers of color calling for racial equity and transformation @HugoHouse and support the work to create cultures of belonging in our literary communities.”

-Gemperle said five of the board’s 18 members have resigned since the Feb.
+Gemperle, the Hugo House board president, said five of the board’s 18 members have resigned since the Feb.
 8 call for Swenson’s resignation, though many cited personal, non-related reasons for leaving.
 He declined to answer further questions.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.